milasudril/texpainter/imgproc/make_radial_gradient.imgproc.md

 # Make radial gradient

 This image processor generates a radial gradient from black to white, with black in the origin.
 The pixel values are proportional to the square of the distance to the origin.
-"Number of vertices" can be chosen such that the gradient is circular, or forms an even-sided polygon, with the number of vertices in the range 4 to 12.
+Notice that this is different to how `Make annulus` works, since `Make annulus` returns the distance.

 ## Output ports